dlt-hub/dlt/docs/website/docs/general-usage/pipeline.md

   Notebooks.
 - [alive_progress](https://github.com/rsalmei/alive-progress) - with the most fancy animations.
 - **log** - dumps the progress information to the log, console, or text stream.
-The most useful in production** optionally adds memory and CPU usage stats.
+The most useful in production.
+Optionally adds memory and CPU usage stats.

 > 💡 You must install the required progress bar library yourself.